Time travel debugging in IntelliJ

 Other methods of navigation

-Use the Log Jump button to jump to a wall-clock time in your application’s execution history.
+Use the Timestamp field to navigate to a wallclock time in your application’s execution history.
 This is useful when you’ve identified a line of interest in a log file: in this case copy the timestamp from the log file and paste it into the Log Jump dialog to jump directly to the point in time in your application’s execution history where it emitted that log line.
+(The Log Viewer window is an alternative way of doing the same thing)

 Note

-The Log Jump feature recognises timestamps in many standard time formats produced by common logging frameworks including Log4j, Logback and java.util.logging.
-You can add other time formats under Settings › Build, Execution, Deployment › Debugger › LiveRecorder › Timestamp patterns.
+The Log Jump feature recognizes timestamps in many standard time formats produced by common logging frameworks including Log4j, Logback and java.util.logging.
+You can add other time formats under Settings › Tools › LiveRecorder › Timestamp patterns.
+If the timezone is not specified in the timestamp it defaults to the local timezone.